Repair of a QTX DP4 Dimmer Pack.

 I'd guess the sooty spot underneath the capacitor is related to the issue.

-Let's get the Tenta 0.22 μF 275 V self-healing Class X2 capacitor desoldered and set up the microscope.
+Let's get the Tenta 0.22 μF 275 V self-healing Class X2 (x being "(a)cross the mains") capacitor desoldered and set up the microscope.

 (I checked the capacitors too - they're good.)

 The two traces are the gate connections (optoisolator pin 4 -> triac pin 3).

 If we assume a trace width of 0.3 mm and copper thickness of 1 oz/ft2

 then the maximum safe current for this trace

 is around one ampere.
 We can tell that an overload was not the cause of this issue as the burnt marks are between two traces.